-This year, we wanted to create an easier, lighter version for those of you who don’t mind a little lighter, less dense, pie filling.
+This year, we wanted to create an easier, lighter version for those of you who don’t mind a creamy and less dense, pie filling.
 And here it is.

 Introducing, our eleven-ingredient vegan pumpkin pie.
 Five of the ingredients are spices that you probably have in your cupboard, so really….
-This is a six-ingredient pumpkin pie, with the addition of pumpkin pie spices.
+This is a six-ingredient pumpkin pie made with real pumpkin puree.
 Interested?

 HOW TO MAKE VEGAN PUMPKIN PIE